replayio/devtools/docs/codebase-notes/sources-reducer.md

 ### `"SET_VIEWPORT"`

-Relies on a check of `gToolbox.currentTool` (ew, globals in a reducer!
-This should probably be moved into a thunk)

 Dispatched by: `components/Editor/index.js` line 112

 Note: a couple other functions in the codebase named `updateViewport`, but they're completely different (`server/actors/` folder, related to UI layout)